mechabubba/bomo/README.md

 - `ctrl` + `shift` + `r` forces a complete page refresh in firefox, helpful for clearing cached css

-- .ejs files can be edited while live; static files served by sirv cannot and will break if edited
+- set DEV to true in your environment to have sirv files served fresh

 - Documentation
   - [tinyhttp](https://tinyhttp.v1rtl.site/docs)